-Dr. Bassam Al Masri specialized in noninvasive Cardiology from Damascus before he completed his MRCP from UK IN 2001.
-He started his career in the year 1988, working for his private clinics and teaching basic sciences in the intermediate health institute in Damascus, Syria.
+Dr. Bassam Al Masri specialized in non-invasive Cardiology from Damascus before he completed his MRCP from the UK IN 2001.
+He started his career in the year 1988, working for his private clinics and teaching basic sciences at the intermediate health institute in Damascus, Syria.

 He pursued his higher studies for MRCP during this period.
-After a couple of year’s stint as a Medical Registrar in Gold Coast Hospital, Australia between 2000-2002, he moved to Nambour General Hospital, Australia, a 250 bed facility, catering to a population of almost 300,000.
-His profile included consultation in Internal Medicine and non invasive cardiology.
-He travelled to Australia in March 2003 to work in Angliss Hospital, Melbourne, as an Emergency Room Registrar where he became familiar with the management of dislocation under local anesthesia.
+After a couple of year’s stint as a Medical Registrar in Gold Coast Hospital, Australia between 2000-2002, he moved to Nambour General Hospital, Australia, a 250-bed facility, catering to a population of almost 300,000.
+His profile included consultation in Internal Medicine and non-invasive cardiology.
+He traveled to Australia in March 2003 to work in Angliss Hospital, Melbourne, as an Emergency Room Registrar where he became familiar with the management of dislocation under local anesthesia.

-Dr. Bassam joined as a consultant in Internal Medicine and non invasive cardiology in Wadi Aldawaser Military Hospital in KSA.
-In this two year tenure his role encompassed heading the internal medicine, diabetic, endocrinology, respiratory, hepatic and the cardiology clinics.
-Patients with infectious diseases and other general health conditions were given expert cure under his guidance.
+Dr. Bassam joined as a consultant in Internal Medicine and non-invasive cardiology at Wadi Aldawaser Military Hospital in KSA.
+In this two-year tenure, his role encompassed heading the internal medicine, diabetic, endocrinology, respiratory, hepatic, and cardiology clinics.
+Patients with infectious diseases and other general health conditions were given expert cures under his guidance.
 His experience during this period also included management of diabetes and ICU units.
 He took charge as the Head of Internal Medicine in February 2006 in International Modern Hospital, Dubai, performing multiple responsibilities as a Consultant in Internal Medicine as well as heading the emergency room.
-In the past six years, he has treated in patients with diseases like pneumonia, lung abscess, acute pyelonephritis, and acute exacerbation of COAD, hypertension crisis, stroke, Hepatic encephalopathy, deep vein thrombosis, and fever of unknown origin.
+In the past six years, he has treated patients with diseases like pneumonia, lung abscess, acute pyelonephritis, acute exacerbation of COAD, hypertension crisis, stroke, Hepatic encephalopathy, deep vein thrombosis, and fever of unknown origin.
 Intensive care is also given under his supervision for patients with acute coronary syndrome, ventilated patients, drug overdose such as paracetamol intoxication, complicated necrotizing pancreatitis, massive pulmonary embolism severe sepsis, etc.

-At present he heads the Emergency Room and Infection Control Committee.
+At present, he heads the Emergency Room and Infection Control Committee.
 He has attended extensive education programs which enabled him to gain significant knowledge in his field.
-He has wide experience of all branches of medicine right thru from UK to Australia and in UAE.
+He has wide experience in all branches of medicine right thru from the UK to Australia and in the UAE.